-This company, even though it does not hold 5% of the share capital, indirectly holds a significant share of voting rights in BME, pursuant to R.D.
-361/2007.
-This shareholder also indirectly holds a greater percentage of voting rights than the other shareholders which are not represented on the Board of Directors and who hold greater stakes.
+This Company, even though it does not hold 5% of the share capital, at the date on which the nonindependent external Director representing the Company on BME's Board was appointed, held a significant share of voting rights in BME, pursuant to Royal Decree 361/2007.
+Also, this shareholder holds a greater percentage of voting rights than the other shareholders which are not represented on the Board of Directors and who hold greater stakes, apart from the custodian entities.

-Indicate any rejection of a formal request for a board place from shareholders whose holdings are equal to or greater than that of others applying successfully for a non-independent external directorship.
+Indicate any rejection of formal requests for Board representation from shareholders whose equity interest is equal to or greater than that of other shareholders who have successfully requested the appointment of proprietary Directors.
 If so, explain why these requests have been rejected: